Orchard Central: Art Trail

 Orchard Central has artworks that are permanently displayed in clustered locations around the mall.
 The display is worth over SGD$9 million.
 Artworks featured in the display were curated by National Arts Council.
 The total development cost of the project is estimated to be more than SGD$650 million.

 Artworks featured in this display were specially commissioned, and they were done by artists from countries such as the U.S., Japan, Australia and Denmark.

+Office space

+In July 2026, it was reported that the leases of the tenants on between the fifth and eighth floors, and eleventh and twelfth floors were not being renewed beyond November 2026 in preparation for a lease by Deloitte which is moving office into the retail belt.